ambaker1/Tin/README.md

 ## How to install and use Tin:

-First install: Download the latest release, extract the files, and run pkgIndex.tcl.
+First install: Download the latest release, extract the files, and run "pkgIndex.tcl", and install git.

-Once installed, upgrading tin is easy!
+Once tin and git are installed, upgrading tin is easy!
 ```tcl
 package require tin
 tin install tin